jacobbisaacson1/hw13-pokemon-REST-express/README.md

 &#x1F534; **Commit.** "User can update the info for a pokemon"

+---

-# NICE.
+### NICE.
 You're done!
 Push and make a pull request.
-Then finish your old homework.
+This assignment, and all assignments are due at the beginning the day after they are assigned unless otherwise specified.

+---

 ## Hungry for more?